Skip to main content

 import Cors from "@adaptivestone/framework/services/http/middleware/Cors.js";

-Add cors headers if origin match config.
+Adds CORS headers if the origin matches the config.

 Parameters